- > Should I install the iPadOS beta?

 You may be wondering why your iPad isn't showing the update as available.
 There are a few reasons why this might be the case.

 - You might just be too eager - is the update you want out yet?
 Even then it sometimes takes a few hours to roll out to some devices.

 - Your iPad might be too old to run the new version of iPadOS.
 The oldest qualifying device for iPadOS 14, for example, is the 2014 iPad Air 2.

 - You might not be connected to Wi-Fi - as we said above, you need Wi-Fi, but there are workarounds.

-- You might not be plugged in - you need to be plugged in or Apple will stop the installation happening (just in case you run out of battery half-way through).
+- You might not be plugged in - this is required, just in case you run out of battery halfway through.

 If those points don't apply to you, try installing via iTunes as we detailed above.

 How to upgrade iPadOS from a beta version

 If you previously tried out a beta version of iPadOS ahead of its full release, you should note that in order to get upcoming non-beta iPadOS releases you will need to remove the Apple configuration profile from your device.